pozzo-research-group/Automation-Hardware/README.md

-# OT2CustomHardware
+# CustomHardware for Automation
-Pozzo Group OT2 Hardware
+Pozzo Group Custom Automation Hardware.
+Dimensions are consistent with SLAS standards (slas.org)

 ## Purpose
-We are creating a place to store and share files for custom hardware and labware created for the Opentrons Pippetting Robot.
+We are creating a place to store and share files for custom hardware and labware created for the laboratory automation including use with Opentrons Pippetting Robot and other tools.

 ## Required Components
 1. A .stl or 3D print files (if the component can be 3D printed)